 Research Room - IWM London

-Access our documents collection, sound archive, library, digital resources, museum administrative records and War Artists Archive by making an appointment for the Research Room.
+Access our documents collection, sound archive, library, digital resources and museum administrative records by making an appointment for the Research Room.
 Three working days' notice is required.

 You can book a morning or afternoon session, or both.